tumagonx/nwjs_docs_old/Protect-JavaScript-source-code-with-v8-snapshot.md

 ## Run

-It's important to remember that the compiled code runs **when you launch `nwsnapshot`**.
-Then the JS heap state is saved to the binary file (e.g. `snapshot.bin`) and restored right before your application launches.
+It's important to remember that the code being compiled is evaluated **when you launch `nwsnapshot`**.
+Then the JS heap state is saved to the binary file (e.g. `snapshot.bin`) and restored right before JS context creation (and before your application launches).
+So you may not want to run any code in the top level scope.
 So it's better to just define functions or variables there.

-And the scripts runs/loads loads very early (you can assume it's earlier than context creation) so DOM objects such as `window` is not defined.
+And the scripts runs/loads loads very early (you can assume it's earlier than context creation) so Node and DOM objects such as `window` is not defined.
 So you may want to defined functions and pass `window` as argument.

-The snapshot is a kind of 'template' used to create JS contexts.
+The snapshot is used by V8 as a kind of 'template' to create JS contexts.
 So the objects defined there will be in every JS contexts.

 ## Limitation

 The source code being compiled **cannot be too big**. `nwsnapshot` will report error when this happens.

+Experiments show that 3 copies of the jquery library will exceed this limit.
+If you feel this is too small for your application, consider split your code into 2 parts: compiled and plain source, or you can file an issue.

 The compiled code runs **slower than normal JS**: ~30% performance according to v8bench.
 Normal JS source code will not be affected.